movierocket/project-two/README.md

-Project 2 - TMDB API project.
+Movie Rocket - Using The Movie Database API and CSS/SCSS.
 Juno College 2021